Ernest Simon, 1st Baron Simon of Wythenshawe

 Ernest Emil Darwin Simon, 1st Baron Simon of Wythenshawe (9 October 1879 – 3 October 1960) was a British industrialist, politician and public servant.
 Lord Mayor of Manchester in 1921–1922, he was a member of parliament for two terms between 1923 and 1931 before being elevated to the peerage and serving as the Chairman of the BBC Board of Governors.

 Early life and family

 Simon was born in Didsbury, Manchester, as the eldest son of Henry Gustav Simon and Emily Stoehr.
 He was educated at Rugby School and studied mechanical sciences at Pembroke College, Cambridge.

 In 1912 he married Shena Dorothy Potter (1883–1972), a noted social reformer.
 They had three children: Roger, a solicitor and journalist; Brian, an educationalist and historian; and a daughter Antonia (Tony) who died in childhood.
-His nephew is C. G. H. Simon.
+C. G. H. Simon was his nephew.

 Engineering

 After leaving Cambridge on the death of his father, he entered the family's engineering business, Simon Carves, manufacturers of flour milling machinery and coke ovens.
 He successfully expanded the company into building grain silos, and with the wealth generated by the business pursued outside interests, including politics.